 So, for example, if you hold a British passport, you will have to renounce your nationality from Britain in order to obtain the Spanish one.

-Which are the countries that can have double citizenship with Spain?
+Which countries can have double citizenship with Spain?

-Here you can find the complete list of all the countries with a special treatment with Spain that allows them not to renounce their former citizenship when obtaining the Spanish one:
+Here you can find the complete list of all the countries with a special agreement with Spain that allows them not to renounce their former citizenship when obtaining the Spanish one:

 • Andorra